 Early in 2013, Sakuraba suffered an injury, leaving Shibata as a solo wrestler once again and beginning a storyline between him and his best friend Hirooki Goto which ultimately culminated in a match at Wrestle Kingdom 8.
 From there on hes feuded and gone up against his fellow Musketeers, Tanahashi and Nakamura, formed another tag team with Goto called Meiyu Tag where they became the IWGP Tag Team champions at Wrestle Kingdom 9 and has participated in the G1 climax.
 One particular match of note was his match against Tomohiro Ishii in the 2013 G1, which earned a 5 star rating by Dave Meltzer as well as an increase of stock for both men.

-He finally won his first singles championship at Wrestle Kingdom 10 after beating Tomohiro Ishii for the NEVER Openweight Champion and subsequently defended it against him at the rematch.
+He finally won his first singles championship at Wrestle Kingdom 10 after beating Ishii for the NEVER Openweight Championship and subsequently defended it against him at the rematch.
 On March 3, 2016, Shibata signed a one year full time contract with New Japan, ending his days as a freelancer.

 Sadly, Shibata's career was cut short after a match with Kazuchika Okada at Sakura Genesis in April of 2017, when he was found with a hematoma that required emergency surgery.
 While he eventually recovered, he can never wrestle again.
 As of writing, he's still working with NJPW as the head coach of their new training center in Los Angeles.